 For many years after the light towers were added in 1947, Fenway Park remained virtually unchanged.
 In 1976, a new electronic scoreboard was added in the rear corner of the bleachers, and about 400 seats were added to the roof near the right field foul pole.
 During the 1980s a big new multi-level press box/sky box section, known as the "406 Club," was built on top of the roof behind home plate.
 Also, a second mezzanine level was added around the infield.

 Despite all this charm, for 86 years there was a dark side to Fenway Park, the failure of the Red Sox to win any World Series for over eight decades after 1918: the "Curse of the Bambino," as in Babe Ruth.
 Red Sox fans have endured some of the highest emotional peaks -- such as Carlton Fisk's game-winning home run over the Green Monster in Game 6 of the 1975 World Series -- and some of the bleakest moments of despair -- such as Game 7 of the 2003 AL divisional playoffs when the Red Sox frittered away a four run lead against the Yankees.
 And then after losing the first three games of the ALCS in 2004, the Red Sox overcame their ill-starred legacy and finally achieved triumph against all odds.
 "The curse was reversed!"
-The Red Sox went on to beat the Cardinals in four straight games in the 2004 World Series, and secured two more world championships in 2007 and 2013.
-With a solid lead in the AL East by a wide margin in 2018, and sailed through the postseason series, beating the L.A.
+The Red Sox went on to beat the Cardinals in four straight games in the 2004 World Series, and secured three more world championships: in 2007, 2013, and 2018.
+They won the AL East by a wide margin in 2018, and sailed through the postseason series, beating the L.A.
 Dodgers in the World Series, in yet another triumph.
 It's a veritable dynasty.